criogenesis/Tensorflow-MachineLearning-Research/README.md

 # Exporting the inference graph

 At this point your model is trained and the inference graph is ready to be exported.
 When all is said and done, the frozen inference graph contains all the calculated weights that your model uses to properly detect the key objects in your image of interest.
-For this reason we will be running a cmd in the cmd prompt window that will export our frozen inference graph in the inference graph folder as follows:
+For this reason we will be running a cmd in the cmd prompt window that will export our frozen inference graph in the inference graph folder as follows, make sure you're in the object detection folder:

 ```
 python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph